Nota Bene Literary Competition

 How are the works selected for publication?

-Advisors Emeriti and PTK staff serve as the first-round judges.
-They will read through submissions and narrow the field to about a hundred entries.
+Advisors Emeriti serve as the first-round judges, narrowing the field to approximately 100 entries.

-We have three second-round judges who read the final 100 entries and select the top 20-30 for publication.
+The Nota Bene Editorial Board serves as second-round judges reviewing the final 100 entries and selecting 20-30 for publication.
 This group also selects scholarship recipients.

 What is the selection timeline